isomerpages/nlb-biblioasia/_jan-2009/Behind Street Names: Prominent People of Early Singapore.md

 The first member of the Alkaff family, Syed Mohammed bin Abdulrahman Alkaff arrived in Singapore in 1852.
 He was a trader from Indonesia who invested in land and property here.

+#### **Whampoa Road**

+Whampoa Road is named after Hoo Ah Kay, a prominent entrepreneur and public servant, who was popularly known as Whampoa after his birthplace, a suburb, in Canton.
+The road stretched from Kim Keat Road and ended at Whampoa Square.

+An enterprising and well-respected man, Whampoa was appointed a Justice of the Peace, a Grand Juror, and Consul for China, Japan and Russia in Singapore.
+He was the first local to be appointed to the Legislative Council in 1869.
+On 10 May 1876, he was appointed to the C.M.G.
+(Companionship of the Most Distinguished Order of St. Michael and St. George), the first Chinese to be bestowed this honour by Britain.

+#### **Jiak Kim Street**

+Jiak Kim Street is named in the late 1910s, after Tan Jiak Kim, a grandson of Tan Kim Seng.
+Before the development of the area, shops, offices, stores and godowns used to line the street.
+Now the area has been developed into one of riverfront living, with condominiums and a hotel.

+Tan Jiak Kim is renowned for his service to the government and community.
+He was appointed to the Legislative Council in 1889 when he was only 30 years old.
+He was also a Municipal Commissioner, member of the Chinese Advisory Board, and a Justice of the Peace, and served on many Government commissions.

+#### **Nee Soon Road**

+Nee Soon Road was named after Lim Nee Soon in 1950.
+It was regarded as a “rural” road being far away from the town.
+In the early 1900s, rubber plantations were found here, where Lim embarked on his pioneering journey as a rubber and pineapple planter.

+Lim Nee Soon played an active role in the public affairs of the Colony, especially in education.
+He was a Justice of the Peace and a member of the Rural Board.
+He contributed generously to the Chinese High School and was its treasurer when it was opened in 1919.